microsoft/teams-powerapps-app-templates/IssueReporting/Documentation/extend-issue-urgency.md

 The primary shortcoming of a data triggered flow vs a flow called from the app is the records created or modified by the flow will show created by and modified by the user who owns the flow.

-In this lesson, we'll update the Issue reporting app to use a Power Automate flow to create tasks in Microsoft Planner and populate the priority field for urgent tasks.
+In this lesson, we'll update the Issue Reporting app to use a Power Automate flow to create tasks in Microsoft Planner and populate the priority field for urgent tasks.

 ## Enable users to set urgency of issue being reported

-In this lesson, we want to extend the functionality of the Issue reporting app by adding the ability for users to flag an issue as urgent.
+In this lesson, we want to extend the functionality of the Issue Reporting app by adding the ability for users to flag an issue as urgent.
 The reason you might want to do this is so that urgent issues can be prioritized or notify a supervisor.

 The outcome of this exercise will include:

-- Urgency flag added to the Issue reporting form.
+- Urgency flag added to the Issue Reporting form.

  Urgent task created in Microsoft Planner with priority set to urgent.

-## Add urgency flag in Issue reporting app
+## Add urgency flag in Issue Reporting app

-In this step, we'll update the Issue reporting app to add a checkbox to flag urgent tasks.
-This process assumes that you've installed the Issue reporting template app in Teams and configured it to use Microsoft Planner/Tasks.
+In this step, we'll update the Issue Reporting app to add a checkbox to flag urgent tasks.
+This process assumes that you've installed the Issue Reporting template app in Teams and configured it to use Microsoft Planner/Tasks.

 > [TIP]
-> For architecture details of the app and the data model, see [Issue reporting architecture](issue-reporting-architecture.md).
+> For architecture details of the app and the data model, see [Issue Reporting architecture](issue-reporting-architecture.md).

 1. Open the Power Apps app in Teams.